CONTINUING THE LEGACY

 General Films Founder Roy J. Weikert began his education in a single-room schoolhouse before eventually graduating from Covington High School.
 Following graduation, Roy attended Columbia University in New York City and completed his Bachelor of Science Degree at The Ohio State University in Columbus.

 Roy’s passion for learning was reflected not only in his formal education but also in his profession.
 A lifelong learner, it was Roy’s insatiable curiosity and inventiveness that led to General Films.
 Prior to WWII, Roy invented a manufacturing process that pioneered the Company’s first product; a plastic protector for men’s hats.

-Following service in the war—and along with his brother, Wayne—Roy’s curiosity and energy turned to create new products and building manufacturing business.
+Following service in the war—and along with his brother, Wayne—Roy’s curiosity and energy turned to creating new products and building a manufacturing business.
 It was then that General Films was officially founded, making Roy an industry icon and flexible film leader.